mako-framework/docs/04_databases_sql/03_orm.md

 protected $touch = ['foo', 'foo.bar']; // Nested relations are also supported
 ```

 You can easily decide which type of changes that should touch related records using the `$shouldTouchOnInsert`, `$shouldTouchOnUpdate` and `$shouldTouchOnDelete` properties.
-All of them are set to `TRUE` by default.
+All of them are set to `true` by default.

 <a id="traits:nullable"></a>